 How to make the keto pumpkin pie spice mini pound cakes

-Cream the room-temperature butter until fluffy.
+Cream the butter until fluffy.
 If you have a standing mixer, use the beater (same as paddle) attachment on medium speed for about five minutes.
-Slowly add the powdered keto sweetener (I used the homemade sugar equivalent erythritol stevia blend).
+Slowly add the powdered keto sweetener (I used my homemade sugar equivalent erythritol stevia blend).
 If you just dump the whole amount of sweetener at once you risk deflating the batter, so do it little by little, with the mixer running.

 Run a spatula through the sides of the bowl a couple of times during the process so the butter is uniformly creamed and mixed with the keto sweetener.
 Beat together butter and sweetener on medium speed for about five more minutes, until the mixture is doubled in size and super fluffy.